awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 ### AWS CloudFormation macro evaluation order<a name="template-macros-order"></a>

 You can reference multiple macros in a given template, including transforms hosted by AWS CloudFormation, such as [AWS::Include transform](create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.md) and [AWS::Serverless transform](transform-aws-serverless.md)\.

 Macros are evaluated in order, based on their location in the template, from the most deeply nested outward to the most general\.
 Macros at the same location in the template are evaluated serially based on the order in which they are listed\.

 Transforms such as `AWS::Include` and `AWS::Transform` are treated the same as any other macros in terms of action order and scope\.

-For example, in the template sample below, AWS CloudFormation evaluates the `PolicyAdder` macro first, because it is the most deeply\-nested macro in the template\.
+For example, in the template sample below, AWS CloudFormation evaluates the `PolicyAdder` macro first, because it's the most deeply\-nested macro in the template\.
 AWS CloudFormation then evaluates `MyMacro` before evaluating `AWS::Serverless` because it is listed before `AWS::Serverless` in the `Transform` section\.

 ```
 AWSTemplateFormatVersion: 2010-09-09
  Transform: [MyMacro, AWS::Serverless]
  Resources:
     WaitCondition:
       Type: AWS::CloudFormation::WaitCondition
     MyBucket:
       Type: 'AWS::S3::Bucket'
       Properties:
         BucketName: MyBucket
         Tags: [{"key":"value"}]
         'Fn::Transform':
           - Name: PolicyAdder
         CorsConfiguration:[]
     MyEc2Instance:
       Type: 'AWS::EC2::Instance'
       Properties:
         ImageID: "ami-123"
 ```